antoniukoff/antoniukoff/README.md

 When not coding, I'm gaming, brewing the perfect cup of coffee, playing guitar, or reading dystopian books.

 ### 💡 Looking For
-Opportunities to innovate in-engine graphics and tool development, tool-building, and optimization of existing codebase.
+Opportunities to innovate in-engine graphics and tool development, and optimization of existing codebases.

 ### 📫 Reach Out